 The points calculated with age, scholarship, Korean language ability, income and etc. should be higher than 80 out of 120 total for the applicants for the (F-2) residency visa (including family members).

 Continuing to seek out specific information about the point system, I eventually made a momentous discovery on the Hi Korea website ): click on “Announcement,” then on “Notice,” then on “#33” to download the points chart itself.
-As it turns out, the Ministry of Justice made some changes to the requirements that went into effect on May 1st of this year, adding bonus points for applicants who’ve paid their taxes honestly.
+As it turns out, the Ministry of Justice made some changes to the requirements that went into effect on December 2020.

 * 20 points for Korean language ability (for those with a Grade 6 score on the Test of Proficiency in Korean, TOPIK)